Toshiba will do utmost to avoid Tokyo delisting - CEO

+BRIEF-Verizon expects to record expenses of about $500 mln pre-tax in Q2

+* Expects to record severance, acquisition and integration related expenses of approximately $500 million pre-tax in Q2 of 2017

-TOKYO Japan's Toshiba Corp (6502.T) will make every effort to avoid being delisted by the Tokyo Stock Exchange (TSE), the company's CEO said on Tuesday, after releasing delayed third-quarter results with a disclaimer from its auditor.
+TOKYO, April 11 Japan's Toshiba Corp will make every effort to avoid being delisted by the Tokyo Stock Exchange (TSE), the company's CEO said on Tuesday, after releasing delayed third-quarter results with a disclaimer from its auditor.

 "The decision on any delisting is for the stock exchange to make," Satoshi Tsunakawa said at a press briefing in Tokyo.
 "We will do our utmost to avoid it."